Officers

 Board of Directors

 Professor Harrison Atagana, PhD, Pr.
 Sc.
-Nat., FRSB, Institute for Science and Technology Education, University of South Africa; Pretoria, South Africa
+Nat., FRSB, Institute for Nanotechnology and Water Sustainability, College of Science, Engineering, and Technology, University of South Africa; Pretoria, South Africa

-Chen Tu, Yantai Institute of Coastal Zone Research, Chinese Academy of Sciences; Yantai, Shandong, China
+Dr. Chen Tu, PhD, Associate Professor, Institute of Soil Science, Chinese Academy of Sciences; Nanjing, Jiangsu, China

-Tomas Vanek, PhD, Head of Laboratory of Plant Biotechnologies, Institute of Experimental Botany AS CR; Prague, Czech Republic
+Tomas Vanek, PhD, Vice-Head of Laboratory of Plant Biotechnologies, Institute of Experimental Botany AS CR; Prague, Czech Republic

 Website Administrator

-Renee Stoops is a clear and passionate ecological horticulturist and communicator specializing in bridging diverse scientific and spiritual dimensions for the purposes of applying practical strategies to our managed landscapes to provide ecosystem services-clean water, clean soil, clean air, and habitat and to re-balance the human relationship with the natural world.
-She is currently Owner and Principal at Plant Allies with her substantial academic, professional, and life experience in stormwater and wastewater treatment consulting, plant selection and management, writing, teaching, science translation, partnership building, wetland conservation/restoration/management, sustainable landscapes, and Plant Spirit Medicine (TM).
+Renee Stoops is a passionate and professional ecological horticulturist, conservationist, and communicator specializing in bridging diverse scientific and spiritual dimensions for the purposes of applying practical strategies to our managed landscapes to provide ecosystem services-clean water, clean soil, clean air, and habitat and to re-balance the human relationship with the natural world.
+She is currently working for the Southern Rhode Island Conservation District as the Municipal Liaison specializing in green infrastructure, stormwater management, and water resource management.
+Her background includes substantial academic, professional, and life experience in stormwater and wastewater treatment consulting, plant selection and management, writing, teaching, science translation, partnership building, wetland conservation/restoration/management, sustainable landscapes, and Plant Spirit Medicine (TM).
 Renee received her B.A. in Biology/ Geology from Brown University in 1994, and her M.S. in Plant Science from the University of Rhode Island in 1999.
-She recently developed, wrote curriculum, launched, and taught an Associates Degree Program in Phytotechnology at Chemeketa Community College- the only program of its kind in the country designed to train the workforce needed for expanding phytotechnology application and demand.
-Renee managed the Oregon Garden’s 17+acre constructed treatment wetlands for 12 years- a system that is unique in its integration of regulatory, science, and public botanical paradigms.
-From 2003-2012, she directed and managed all aspects of The Sustainable Plant Research and Outreach Center (SPROut).
-Her accomplishments with SPROut include innovative research with floating wetlands, notable publications (such as supplements to Sustainable Industries Journal), a regional phytotechnology conference called “Soak It Up‚” and hosting the 2011 IPS Conference in Portland, Oregon.
-She was a member of the Oregon Department of Environmental Quality (DEQ) Advisory Committee to rewrite the regulations for Recycled Water use.
-She was one of the inaugural certified “Green Roof Professionals” by Green Roofs for Healthy Cities.
-In reference to the Oregon Garden wetlands and SPROut’s outreach efforts and in partnership with the City of Silverton, she won the “Sustainability Award” from the Pacific Northwest Clean Water Association at their 2009 annual conference.
-She has lectured and given keynote presentations for many different industries and continues to actively seek out opportunities for technology transfer from science to landscape.
+Notable achievements include: curriculum development and teaching of the Associates Degree Program in Phytotechnology at Chemeketa Community College; management of the Oregon Garden’s 17+acre constructed treatment wetlands for 12 years; innovative research with floating wetlands; notable publications, such as supplements to Sustainable Industries Journal; producing a regional phytotechnology conference called “Soak It Up"; hosting the 2011 IPS Conference in Portland, Oregon; serving as a member of the Oregon Department of Environmental Quality Advisory Committee to rewrite the regulations for Recycled Water use; and being an inaugural certified “Green Roof Professional” by Green Roofs for Healthy Cities.
+She has lectured and given keynote presentations for many different industries and continues to actively seek out opportunities for technology transfer from science to land management.
+She has served as the IPS Website Administrator for about 8 years.